Klamath Basin Oktoberfest will be held on September 17th, 2022 from 2:00 pm to 9:00 pm at the Bill Collier Ice Arena.

 5075 Fox Sparrow Drive, Klamath Falls, OR 97601

 Free parking can be found at the Bill Collier Community Ice Arena, near the Running Y Ranch Resort Lodge, and near the Club House on the golf course for overflow.
+You can also find overflow parking at the Moore Park Marina on Lakeshore Drive.

 The Klamath Basin Oktoberfest accepts credits cards and cash both at the event entrance as well as at the Merchandise Tent.